Last updated: 17 Dec 2020

 4. Fraud and Other Financial Crime

 If you’re making an application or a claim, we may use profiling and other forms of automated processing to assess the probability that your application or claim may be fraudulent.
 This assessment may involve the use of Sensitive Personal Information.
+For further details, see Automated Decision Making.

 We also use your Personal Information to help us detect fraud committed by brokers or financial advisers.